-What you must pay when you Services that are covered for you get these services Depression screening Cost sharing and deductibles for covered services applies toward We cover one screening for depression per year.
+What you must pay when you get these services Services that are covered for you Depression screening Cost sharing and deductibles for covered services applies toward We cover one screening for depression per year.
 The screening must be the annual out-of-pocket done in a primary care setting that can provide follow-up treatment maximums. and/or referrals.
 In-Network There is no coinsurance, copayment or deductible for an annual depression screening visit.
 Out-of-Network 0% - 20% of the cost for an annual depression screening visit.
-Diabetes screening Cost sharing and deductibles for covered services applies toward We cover this screening (includes fasting glucose tests) if you have any the annual out-of-pocket of the following risk factors: high blood pressure (hypertension), maximums. history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity or a history of high blood sugar (glucose).
-Tests may also be In-Network covered if you meet other requirements, like being overweight and There is no coinsurance, having a family history of diabetes. copayment or deductible for the Based on the results of these tests, you may be eligible for up to two Medicare-covered diabetes diabetes screenings every 12 months. screening tests.
-Out-of-Network 0% - 20% of the cost for the
+Diabetes screening Cost sharing and deductibles for covered services applies toward We cover this screening (includes fasting glucose tests) if you have any the annual out-of-pocket of the following risk factors: high blood pressure (hypertension), maximums. history of abnormal cholesterol and triglyceride levels (dyslipidemia), In-Network obesity or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and There is no coinsurance, having a family history of diabetes. copayment or deductible for the Medicare-covered diabetes Based on the results of these tests, you may be eligible for up to two screening tests. diabetes screenings every 12 months.
+Out-of-Network